atakhq/tak-cert-enrollment-script/README.md

 Follow the prompts during the install to finsih up.

+## User Creation

+Generate a new user in TAK Admin interface so they have a user/pass: https://111.222.333.444:8446/user-management/index.html#!/

+Password must have at least 15 characters and must include 1 lowercase, 1 uppercase, 1 number and 1 special character.

 ## Connecting with Certificate Enrollment in ATAK

 Copy truststore-intermediate-CA.p12 to your device.

 Settings > Network Preferences> Server Connections > 3 vertical dots button in top right > Add